Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 - Pre-required tools and files

-Wiggle files of fragmented libraries or TEX +/- treated libraries.
+Wiggle files of fragmented libraries or TEX+/- treated libraries.

 If user wants to compare transcripts with TSSs, it requires ``.gff`` files of TSSs.
 If user wants to compare transcripts with genome anntation, it requires ``.gff`` files of genomes.